oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 1. Login to Oracle Cloud Console.

-2. Navigate to User Profile.
+2. Navigate to user profile.

    Click the user profile on the upper right corner of Oracle Cloud Console and then select username which is logged in as below.

    ![Image showing navigation to user profile](./images/user_profile.png)

-3. Navigate to Resource.
+3. Navigate to "Resource".

-   Navigate to Resource on the left and click on Auth Tokens.
+   Navigate to "Resource" on the left and click on "Auth Tokens".

    ![Image showing Auth Token under resources](./images/resources_auth_token.png)

 4. Create Auth Token.

-   Click on Generate Token , provide a description for Token and click on Generate Token as below.
+   Click on "Generate Token" , provide a description for Token and click on "Generate Token" as shown below.

    ![Image showing description for auth token](./images/authtoken_description.png)

 5. Copy the generated Token.

-   Copy the generated token since it is required later for migration.
+   Copy the generated token since it is required later for migration steps in next lab.

 You may now **proceed to the next lab**.